Planning-Inspectorate/appeal-planning-decision/README.md

 docker build -t common ./common
 ```

+# Branching

+The default branch is the `develop` branch which generates release candidates
+of the software with releases generated from the `master` branch.
+This uses
+[Conventional Commit Format](#commit-message-format) and Semantic Release to
+generate the release numbers.

 # Releases

 Releases are done using the GitOps workflow.
 Lots can be found about [GitOps